drug-design/course/docs/chapters/adme-properties.md

 ### Routes of Administration

-The drug route in the body starts with its absorption from the site of administration.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/routes-administration-64d22053'><i class='fa fa-play' aria-hidden='true'></i></button>The drug route in the body starts with its absorption from the site of administration.
 The absorption varies greatly according to the route of exposure.
 The main routes of administration are presented here.
 Click on each term for more detail.

 === "Inhalation"